 - (Optional project to be discussed with Instructor).

-40 -192 Hours of Lessons for INTERMEDIATE-ADVANCED jewelry students may opt to study with KEN SCOTT
+40 -192 Hours of Lessons for INTERMEDIATE-ADVANCED

 The students select their projects in consultation with the instructors.
 Previous experience in metalwork and jewelry is taken into consideration with the planning of each program.
 Slides or photographs of work are needed to establish the level of experience and what projects may be excluded from a student’s program.